rozlynboutin/microbiome_helper/16S-tutorial-(chemerin).md

     Total count: 12040
     Table density (fraction of non-zero values): 0.097

 This means that for the 24 separate samples, 2434 OTUs were called based on 12040 reads.
-Only 9.7% of the values in the sample x OTU table are non-zero (meaning that most OTUs are in a small number of samples).
+Only 9.7% of the values in the sample x OTU table are non-zero, meaning that most OTUs are in a small number of samples.

 In contrast, the first four lines of  clustering/otu_table_high_conf_summary.txt are: